Austin family’s Christmas display raises $80K for Make-A-Wish foundation - NewsBreak

 Traditionally, the Maywalds have set a goal of $50,000 in funds raised for each season.
 This year, they superseded that by more than $30,000.

 The Maywalds chose Make-A-Wish as its charitable beneficiary because of the ability to meet the children receiving the wishes.
-Those wishes have ranged from a young boy visiting Disney World with his family, to sending a girl to New York to shadow a photographer whose work she admired.Design work underway for Bergstrom Spur, trail would transform abandoned railroad track
+Those wishes have ranged from a young boy visiting Disney World with his family, to sending a girl to New York to shadow a photographer whose work she admired.Women charged with felony after glitter thrown at man during argument

 The wish that sticks out in Jordan’s mind though is one of a young girl who dreamed of having a scavenger hunt through the Maywald’s Christmas lights display.
 The Maywalds helped scatter gifts and clues across their property as she explored and completed the task.